India shock Australia to clinch final Test by 3 wickets, take series 2-1

 Australia's hopes of a series-clinching victory were raised early when Cummins drew Rohit Sharma forward to a ball that caught the outside edge, Paine taking a fine diving catch in front of first slip.

-But the wickets have been few and far between and at tea both teams still have a chance at winning.
-The highest run chase to achieve victory at the Gabba is the 236 that Australia scored to beat the West Indies in 1951.
+But the wickets were few and far between and at tea both teams still had a chance at winning.

-But as India have shown since their disastrous capitulation in the first Test in Adelaide, when they were bowled out for 36, they are never out of the contest.
+But as India have shown since their disastrous capitulation in the first Test in Adelaide, when they were bowled out for 36, they were never out of the contest.

-The four-Test series is tied at 1-1 with Australia winning the opening Test in Adelaide and India fighting back to claim the Boxing Day Test in Melbourne and batting through the final day in Sydney to secure a draw.
+India fought back to claim the Boxing Day Test in Melbourne and batted through the final day in Sydney to secure a draw in the third Test.

 Their effort in the fourth Test is even more admirable considering the high injury toll on tour.

-Their bowling attack was led by Mohammad Siraj, who debuted in Melbourne, supported by Navdeep Saini, Shardul Thakur, T. Natarajan and Washington Sundar, who had two Tests between them heading into Brisbane.
+India's bowling attack was led by Mohammad Siraj, who debuted in Melbourne, supported by Navdeep Saini, Shardul Thakur, T Natarajan and Washington Sundar, who had two Tests between them heading into Brisbane.

 They were also missing captain Virat Kohli, who went home after the first Test to be with his wife for the birth of his first child.

-The tourists are without the services of front-line seamers Ishant Sharma, Mohammad Shami, Umesh Yadav and Japrit Bumrah and regular spin bowlers Ravi Jadeja and Ravi Ashwin.
+The tourists were without the services of front-line seamers Ishant Sharma, Mohammad Shami, Umesh Yadav and Japrit Bumrah and regular spin bowlers Ravi Jadeja and Ravi Ashwin.